Irwin Allen: Television films

-Allen also produced several television films, such as City Beneath the Sea, which recycled many props and models from Voyage, Lost in Space, and Man From The 25th Century.
+Allen also produced several television films, such as City Beneath the Sea, which recycled many props and models from Voyage, Lost in Space, and The Man from the 25th Century.
 Though intended as a pilot for a new TV series project, his small-screen success from the 1960s largely eluded him in the 1970s.

 Lost in Space's Bill Mumy said of Allen that, while he was very good at writing television pilots that sold, his unwillingness to spend money hurt his shows' quality once on the air.
 A monster costume that appeared on one of his shows, for example, would appear on another a few weeks later with new paint.
 Writer Jon Abbott described Allen as paradoxical.
 "Here was a man who, when told the cost of a spaceship for a Lost in Space alien, snapped, 'Let him walk!' ... and then let the show be cancelled rather than take a cut in the budget".

 In 1969, Allen signed a three-picture deal with Avco Embassy to make The Poseidon Adventure, No Man's World, and Almost Midnight, but the deal did not lead to any films there.